th2-net/th2-docs/content/common/modules/codec.md

 The **codec** is a component responsible for transforming <term term='message'>messages</term> from human-readable format into a format of a corresponding protocol and vice versa.
 It contains the main logic for encoding and decoding messages.
 The **codec** usually uses <term term='dictionary'>dictionary</term> to decode and encode messages.
-Dictionaries contain message structure, fields and values that **codec** can decode.
+Dictionaries contain message structures, fields and values that **codec** can decode.

 ### Encoding
 During encoding **codec** replaces each parsed message of the supported protocols in a message group with a raw one, by encoding parsed message content.